Picture of dental technology

 Sales Consultant - Technical Application Consultant

-Responsibility: Germany (zip codes 6/7/8/9/0), Croatia, Austria, Switzerland, Slovakia, Slovenia, Czech Republic and Hungary.
+Jurisdiction: Germany (postcode 6/7/8/9/0), Croatia, Austria, Poland, Switzerland, Serbia, Slovakia, Slovenia, Czech Republic and Hungary

 Robert Stuhlberg